miklosduma/dita_link_validator/README.md

 # dita-link-validator
 Python command-line utility for checking external links stored in a ditamap as keys.

-Keeping links to external sources in a ditamap as keys makes it easier to manage and reuse those links.
+Keeping links to external sources (i.e. websites) in a ditamap as keys makes it easier to manage and reuse those links.
 > The script will not work on links embedded directly into your content.

 ## Dependencies